thenexthub/Codira/docs/archive/Generics.rst

 OrderedCollection>) are just sugar for a where clause.
 For example, the above find() signature is equivalent to::

-  func find<C where C : OrderedCollection, C.Element : Comparable>(
+  fn find<C where C : OrderedCollection, C.Element : Comparable>(
          _ collection : C, value : C.Element) -> Int

 Note that find<C> is shorthand for (and equivalent to) find<C : Any>, since